Information about IEPs and Disabilities

 If your child is under the age of three, and you have concerns after speaking to your child’s doctor, you may wish to contact your local Child and Family Connections (CFC) office directly.
 They can help determine if your child is eligible for early intervention services, and help you get those services.
 If you are an Oak Park resident, your Child and Family Connections Office is CFC 7.
 To find your local CFC office, visit our Developmental Referral and Services Directory and click on “Early Intervention.”

 Early childhood special education refers to services for children, three through five years of age with developmental delays or disabilities and their families.
-Serves are provided through local school districts and special education cooperatives.
+Services are provided through local school districts and special education cooperatives.
 If your child is three years or older, contact your local school district’s department of special education or student services.
 School districts in Forest Park, Oak Park, and River Forest provide screening to children over age three in the areas of communication, social/emotional development, cognition, motor skills, hearing, and vision a regular basis, in compliance with federal law.
 Further evaluations are completed for children as determined by screening results.
 Learn more about early childhood special education services.

 The local school districts house early childhood programs for eligible children, age three and up, in at least one of their elementary schools.